ModUDuke/Causal-Inference-Introduction/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:e9705bb45c
 ## Correlation vs Causation
-In the previous video, we saw how a football player scored a touchdown on a running play.
-When we examine any previous event, be it a football match or an ad-campaign, we often want to figure out what had caused our outcome.
-Based on your intuition, how much credit should we give the coach for calling that play?
+One example we saw in the previous video was when a football player scored a touchdown on a running play.
+When we examine how two events are connected in our data, whether it's from a football match or from the business world, we often want to figure out which factors are most responsible for causing our outcome.
+In the case of the football play we saw in the video, how much credit should we give the **coach** for calling that play?

 *** =instructions
-- All the credit: he chose his players, he chose the play, he’s in complete control
+- All the credit: he chose the players on the field, he chose the play, he’s in complete control
 - Some of the credit: The players sometimes ignore the coach and just do what they want, and they have to react to what the other team is doing too
 - None of the credit: The offense can only do what the defense allows, so it’s the defensive mistakes that creates the score
 - It’s not a valid question: the astrological position of the sun and the stars determined the outcome of the play when the universe was created, not the coaches or players.